DBAmon

 3. Download DBAmon Software -

 Download the software if you haven't already.
-It is packaged as a gzip'd tar file about 280K in size.
-Go to the Download Form.
-After agreeing to the download terms, you can begin downloading the tar file.
-Save the tar file on the MASTER server.
-C:\temp would be a good place.
+It is packaged as a gzip'd "TGZ" tar file about 280K in size.
+Go to https://github.com/bbcolo22/DBAmon and download the most recent version.
+Save the file on the MASTER server.

 4. Download CYGWIN Software -